Can't install Prelude-Manager

 subprocess installed post-installation script returned error exit status 1

 E: Sub-process /usr/bin/dpkg returned an error code (1)

 Additionally, I just tried the debian package prelude-manager_1.0.0-1_amd64.deb and I get the exact same error.
 I'm not a development person, and I'm not a linux guru, so forgive me if I'm going about getting support in the wrong manner.

-#1 Updated by Chris Hager almost 9 years ago
+#1 Updated by Chris Hager over 9 years ago

 I was able to get everything installed and running successfully by removing all Prelude apps, upgrading my server to Ubuntu 10.10, and then reinstalling them using.
 So, no longer an issue that I need support with, although there is apparently a bug for Ubuntu 10.04 users.

-#2 Updated by Andrew Rojek almost 9 years ago
+#2 Updated by Andrew Rojek over 9 years ago

 Try building and installing version 1.0.1.